value-quest/franken-php/README.md

-# FrankenPHP Distribution
+# Franken PHP

-This package contains a standalone distribution of [FrankenPHP](https://frankenphp.dev/), a modern PHP application server built on top of the Caddy web server.
-It includes [PHP](https://www.php.net/), [Composer](https://getcomposer.org/), and all necessary libraries in a single, self-contained package.
+The releases contain a standalone distribution of [FrankenPHP](https://frankenphp.dev/), [PHP](https://www.php.net/), [Composer](https://getcomposer.org/) and all necessary libraries.

+No further installation is needed to run your PHP app!

 ## Installation